 Medicaid risk adjustment is a process used to calculate payments related to the treatment of select conditions known as “disease categories.”
 Reimbursement for services related to these conditions is weighted based on the relative health of a beneficiary.

 Medicaid plans vary by state, but the key to accurate Medicaid reimbursement is to code accurately and to the highest level of specificity to ensure the disease categories are triggered, if warranted.

 Yes.
-Humana has reviewed and updated its medical policies to incorporate new ICD-10 terminology and expanded coding.
+Humana reviewed and updated its medical policies to incorporate new ICD-10 terminology and expanded coding.
 Humana publishes medical policies on its provider website at Humana.com.
-Choose “For Providers” then select “Medical and pharmacy coverage policies” under the “Resources” heading.
-Humana has updated medical policies to reflect ICD-10 changes.
-The policies section of the website also includes Information on medical necessity requirements, coverage determinations and payment determinations.
+Choose “For Providers,” then select “Medical and pharmacy coverage policies” under the “Resources” heading.
+The policies section of the website also includes information on medical necessity requirements, coverage determinations and payment determinations.